-On November 1, 2021, we terminated our amended and restated credit agreement dated May 2, 2019 (2019 Credit Facility) and entered into a credit agreement with certain institutional lenders with an aggregate principal amount of \$5.7 billion, which includes a \$4.7 billion unsecured term loan that matures on November 1, 2024, and a \$1 billion unsecured revolving credit facility that matures on November 1, 2026 (2021 Credit Facility).
+On November 1, 2021, we terminated our amended and restated credit agreement dated May 2, 2019 (2019 Credit Facility), and entered into a credit agreement with certain institutional lenders with an aggregate principal amount of \$5.7 billion, which includes a \$4.7 billion unsecured term loan that matures on November 1, 2024, and a \$1 billion unsecured revolving credit facility that matures on November 1, 2026 (2021 Credit Facility).

-Under the 2021 Credit Facility we may, subject to certain customary conditions including lender approval, on one or more occasions increase commitments under the unsecured revolving credit facility in an amount not to exceed \$250 million in the aggregate and may extend the maturity date up to two times.
+Under the 2021 Credit Facility, we may increase commitments under the unsecured revolving credit facility in an amount not to exceed \$250 million in the aggregate and may extend the maturity date up to two times, subject to customary conditions including lender approval.
 Advances under the unsecured revolving credit facility accrue interest at rates that are equal to, at our election, either (i) the alternate base rate plus a margin that ranges from 0.0% to 0.1%, or (ii) the Secured Overnight Finance Rate (SOFR) plus a margin that ranges from 0.69% to 1.1%.
 Actual margins under either election will be based on our senior debt credit ratings.
-At January 31, 2023, no amounts were outstanding under the unsecured revolving credit facility.
+At April 30, 2023, no amounts were outstanding under the unsecured revolving credit facility.
 We monitor counterparty risk associated with the institutional lenders that are providing the credit facility.

 On November 1, 2021, we borrowed the full \$4.7 billion under the unsecured term loan to fund a portion of the cash consideration for the acquisition of Mailchimp.
-Under this agreement we may, subject to certain customary conditions, on one or more occasions increase commitments under the term loan in an amount not to exceed \$400 million in the aggregate.
+Under this agreement, we may, subject to certain customary conditions, on one or more occasions increase commitments under the term loan in an amount not to exceed \$400 million in the aggregate.
 The term loan accrues interest at rates that are equal to, at our election, either (i) the alternate base rate plus a margin that ranges from 0.0% to 0.125%, or (ii) SOFR plus a margin that range from 0.625% to 1.125%.
-Actual margins under either election are based on our senior debt credit ratings.
-At January 31, 2023, \$4.7 billion was outstanding under the term loan.
+Actual margins under either election will be based on our senior debt credit ratings.
+At April 30, 2023, \$4.2 billion was outstanding under the term loan.

-The 2021 Credit Facility includes customary affirmative and negative covenants, including financial covenants that require us to maintain a ratio of total gross debt to annual earnings before interest, taxes, depreciation and amortization (EBITDA) of not greater than 3.25 to 1.00 and a ratio of annual EBITDA to annual interest expense of not less than 3.00 to 1.00 as of the last day of each fiscal guarter.
-As of January 31, 2023, we were compliant with all required covenants.
+The 2021 Credit Facility includes customary affirmative and negative covenants, including financial covenants that require us to maintain a ratio of total gross debt to annual earnings before interest, taxes, depreciation and amortization (EBITDA) of not greater than 3.25 to 1.00 and a ratio of annual EBITDA to annual interest expense of not less than 3.00 to 1.00 as of the last day of each fiscal quarter.
+As of April 30, 2023, we were compliant with all required covenants.